daytonaio/content/definitions/20240819_definition_configuration drift.md

 ---
-title: 'Configuration Drift'
+title: "Configuration Drift"
 description:
-  'Configuration drift refers to the phenomenon in which there is a gradual accumulation of unapproved or unintended changes to a system over time, leading to configuration inconsistencies and outdated settings.
-It is a common problem in software development environments where multiple developers work on a shared codebase or where different environments (e.g., development, staging, production) are not kept in sync.'
+  "Configuration drift refers to the phenomenon in which there is a gradual accumulation of unapproved or unintended changes to a system over time, leading to configuration inconsistencies and outdated settings.
+It is a common problem in software development environments where multiple developers work on a shared codebase or where different environments (e.g., development, staging, production) are not kept in sync."
 ---

 # Configuration Drift